-Unfortunately, anti-money laundering (AML) and countering the financing of terrorism (CFT) policy has had unintended consequences and a chilling effect on the important work of NPOs, including philanthropic actors, in delivering aid and benefit to the public, including movement of philanthropic funds and giving across borders.
-The NPO sector needs an enabling environment for its public benefit work, yet we see that some AML and CFT policies have had a chilling effect on legitimate philanthropic and other public benefit/non-profit activity.
+Unfortunately, AML and CFT policy has had unintended consequences and a chilling effect on the important work of NPOs, including philanthropic actors, in delivering aid and benefit to the public good including movement of philanthropic funds and giving across borders.
+The NPO sector needs an enabling environment to do its public benefit work, yet we see that some AML and CFT policies have had a chilling effect on legitimate philanthropic and other public benefit/non-profit activity.
 Governments have, in some cases, also used the AML/CFT policy as an excuse to shrink the operating environment for civil society.
-The 2019 report of the UN Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism found that since 2001, 140 governments have adopted counterterrorism measures that have had the following impact on NPOs:
+The 2019 report of the UN Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism found that since 2001, 140 governments have adopted counter-terrorism measures that have had the following impact on NPOs: